CluelessBiker/project2-master-universe/README.md

 Once the functions for all the overlays was in place, it became clear that the second set of toggles caused the image to move places on the screen if the second set of overlays was toggled back & forth.
 Issue appears to be because the function is creating a new img element each time the button is clicked & appending it to the DOM, causing the relative positioning of the third function to adjust its positioning in comparison.
 After much trial & error, and the help of Mats, I was able to understand that whilst I was correctly clearing out my div elements, I was placing my code in the wrong order, and clearing out my newly created img elements as well.
 Repositioning my code resolved the issue.
 This section of coding was eventually removed, and empty img elements were added to the DOM, as the issue was transferring to another overlay.

-An event listerner for keypress has been added to the submit button.
+An event listener for keypress has been added to the submit button.
 This only appears to function after the submit button has been clicked on once.
 Prior to that, hitting the 'enter' key produces no results.
 Ger from tutor support tested the code & confirmed that the event listener works on page load, and had other colleagues also test it.
 They suggest that my pop-up blockers are the source of my frustrations.
 As multiple people have now tested it & confirmed it to be working, it is not a bug at all.

 The "lose message" only appears once when the submit button is clicked.
 After that, it does nothing.
 Discovered that it was the same issue I had experienced earlier, whereby the creation of the new elements in the JS file when clicked, causes the message to shift positioning.
 To resolve this, I created the img elements in the html file, and loaded them with the default images for the neutral position of each toggle.
 This ensured that any positioning created in CSS, will no longer be affected by the creation/deletion of new elements.
 Now, the 'lose screen' loads in the correct place every time.